 It’s more than likely that you will have more money in your pocket when the kids leave home, as you will no longer need to buy groceries for them, and there will be fewer people using the hot water and borrowing the car.

-This can translate into substantially more money in the household coffers, which can be used to build wealth.
+This can translate into substantially more money back in your pocket, which can be used to build wealth.

 2. Increase your savings